 Alan has maintained a thriving private studio at the Carolina Music Academy and teaches guitar and guitar ensemble at Columbia College.
 Many of his students have received degrees in music and placed in festival competitions.
 Alan has extensive recording experience both as a performer and as a home studio engineer.
 His summer guitar camps for students of all ages have resulted in many original and varied music recordings, as they learn creative songwriting and recording techniques.

-Alan's twenty years of teaching experience is founded on the idea that the love of music is something that can be developed and nurtured in anyone.
+Alan's thirty-five years of teaching experience is founded on the idea that the love of music is something that can be developed and nurtured in anyone.
 Everyone has the potential to participate in music and not simply listen to others.
 He understands that the time he has with students is an important opportunity to impart the gift of music-making and plant the seeds that, in turn, can be passed to future generations.

 English Morris - organ